progapandist/rubotnik/README.md

 A buil-in set of convenience classes makes working with Messenger Platform less tedious (you don't need to hardcode huge nested JSONs/hashes anymore to use basic interface features, just call one of the builder classes inside **UI** module).

 *DISCLAIMER:* *I am a new programmer and a recent [Le Wagon](https://www.lewagon.com/) graduate, passionate about all things Ruby.
 This is my first attempt at framework design and OSS.
-I welcome any discussion that can either push this project forward (and turn it into a separate gem), or prove its worthlessness.*
+I welcome any discussion that can either push this project forward (and turn it into a separate gem), or prove its worthlessness.
+Please, star this repo if you want me to carry on.*

 ## Installation
 Assuming you are going to use this boilerplare as a starting point for your own bot: